MusicDin/kumuluzee-database-schema-migrations/README.md

 #### Configuring migrations at startup

 There are two actions that can be executed at application startup.
-One being `dropAll` and another one being `update`.
+One being `dropAll` and the other one being `update`.
 Action `dropAll` will drop the database and action `update` will update the database according to the changelog on location provided in `file` property.
 Note that action `dropAll` will be executed before `update` if both are enabled.